liyabonasaki/fivewest/valr-project/orderbook-service/README.md

 # Description

-This is a web service with endpoint/s to offer
+This is a web service with endpoint to monitor and processes real-time data from VALR exchange's USDT/ZAR orderbook using WebSockets and provides an API to retrieve prices.

 # Set up instructions